ODIM-Project/ODIM/README.md

 Welcome to the GitHub open-source community for Resource Aggregator for ODIM!

 If you want to contribute to the project to make it better, your help is welcome and highly appreciated.
-Contribution is a great way of extending the understanding—and value—of open-source software and development models, towards a common goal.
+Contribution is a great way of extending the understanding and value of open-source software and development models, towards a common goal.
 Apart from learning more about social coding on GitHub, new technologies and their ecosystems, you can keep the discussion forums active by sharing knowledge, asking right questions, finding information through effective collaborations as well as make constructive, helpful bug reports, feature requests, and the noblest of all contributions—a good, clean pull request (PR).
 All bugs or feature requests must be submitted through a PR to the development branch and are expected to have unit tests and/or integration tests with the PR.

 ## Creating a PR